hostilefork/replpad-js/README.md

 we're Oracle.
 9 lines of code doth not a lawsuit make.  *(Unless you ARE Oracle...in which case, heck yeah we'll sue you!)*

-In time, the license might be weakened to something more liberal.
-Until such time as a truly principled significant contributor demands that the project *not* be relicensed, it's asked that all contributors agree that a more liberal license could be chosen.
+Initially the project was Affero GPL but relaxed to LGPL, which seems fair enough.
+Until a principled significant contributor demands that the project *not* be relicensed, it's asked that all contributors agree that a more liberal license could be chosen.
 The only rule is that there won't be any "special treatment" licenses--e.g. a more liberal license for people who pay.
 Any